 - customized application availability and submission forms (e.g simplify submission forms, course-specific conda environment, etc)

 All course allocations on the cluster are temporary.
-We will delete all accounts, data and remove the dedicated partition one month after the last day of exams for that semester.
+We will delete all accounts, data and remove the dedicated reservation one month after the last day of exams for that semester.
 If you or a member of your course needs extended access, please contact us as early as possible.

 If you are taking a course that uses a YCRC cluster, you will be granted a temporary account on that cluster with the name "courseID_netid".
-This account has special access to a modest storage allocation for your course and, in some cases, dedicated compute resource in a partition named after the course ID.
+This account has special access to a modest storage allocation for your course and, in some cases, dedicated compute resource in a reservation named after the course ID.
 All course-related accounts are subject to the same policies and expectation as standard accounts.
-See our Getting Started documentation for more information.
+See our Getting Started and Courses documentation for more information.

 All accounts associated with the course are temporary and will be deleted one month after the last day of exams for that semester.
 If you require continued access to the cluster for research purposes after your course ends, you must submit a new account request for a research account.
 In the Special Requests field, let us know if you need any transferred from your temporarily course account (before it is deleted at the end of the semester).